katemonster33/SSMSControllerEx/README.md

 * Provides controller support for combat controls.
 * Orbiting mode that allows circling targets.
 Supports broadsides.

+## Installation (WINDOWS ONLY)
+After unzipping the mod contents to mods\SSMSControllerEx , from the SSMSControllerEx\native\windows folder, copy SSMSControllerExNative.dll to the folder Starsector\starsector-core\native\windows .
+If your controller worked in the previous version of SSMSControllerEx you shouldn't notice any difference in behavior.
+This step should ensure that just about any controller with a layout similar to an X-Box controller should work with the mod.
+To be clear, this is ONLY necessary on windows.

 ## FAQ

  - Can this be added to and removed from an ongoing save? **Yes.**